HaydenBelanger/assemblylinemachines/docs/recipes/worldcorruption.md

 - `output`: ItemStack, *optional*
 *The output block of the recipe.
 Quantity has no effect, and this recipe will always result in a single output.*
 - `fluidOutput`: Namespace, *optional*
 *The fluid ResourceLocation for the output fluid of the recipe.*

-!!! warning
+??? warning "Proper Field Selection"
     One, but not both, of `input` or `fluidInput` must be specified, or the recipe will not load.
 If `input` or `fluidInput` is set, then the corresponding output field must be set as well.

     If the ItemStack provided for `output` is not a BlockItem, but just an Item, then the recipe will fail to load.
 If `input`'s Ingredient, whether a tag or a single item, is set, the recipe will successfully load, but the recipe will be effectively worthless as the recipe is only compatible with BlockItems.

+??? info "Additional Outputs"
+	**1.18-1.3.2+ only:** You can add field `additionalOutputs` to your recipe.
+This is a JSON Array of JSON Objects.
+This allows for one recipe to output a selection of various options, based on a chance.
+This type is only functional with the block-replacing, and will not work with the `fluid` or `fluidOutput` fields.
+You can include as many additional outputs as you wish.
+The objects contained in the array must have the following fields:

+	`output`: ItemStack, the block output of the additional output.
+Just like with the standard output field, the item returned here must be of type BlockItem, or the recipe will fail to load.
+	`chance`: Decimal between 0 and 1, this is the chance, represented as a percentage likelihood, that this additional output is chosen to be the true output.

+	The Corrupting Basin or the Entropy Reactor will cycle through all additional outputs in increasing chance order.
+It will test the chance given, and if met, that will be the output of the recipe.
+If the required chance is not met, it will output the standard `output` from the main JSON Object as a fallback.

+	For an example, please see below Example #3.

+??? tip "Special Block Placement"
+	**1.18-1.3.2+ only:** Certain blocks, which implement Java interface `ISpecialEntropyPlacement`, can have special placement behavior.
+For example, the Tall Chaosweed and Tall Blooming Chaosweed implement this interface, allowing replaced 1-block-tall Grass blocks to be double-height when placed in the world.
+In the base mod, these is the only two blocks that implement this interface, but if you are a mod developer, you can implement it, too.

 ## Examples

 Below are examples of some World Corruption recipes.
-Both examples are from real operations performable in the base mod.
+All examples are from real operations performable in the base mod.
 The first example is to create Corrupt Diamond Ore from Diamond Ore.

 ``` json
 {